Farbfetzen/Spring-Boot-PostgreSQL/README.md

 Example: `{"email":"jane@example.org","name":"jane doe"}`

 Modify a user by sending a POST request to the same address with the id as a URL parameter.
-This is for testing how Spring Data JDBC updates the version field.
+This is for testing how Spring Data JDBC updates the `version` field and how the database updates the `updatedAt` date.
 Example: `/users?id=3dc65f6e-c3e4-4628-9a3d-d7608406d1fc`

 Run unit tests: `mvn test`